marcinzygan/rezon-product-catalogue/README.md

 # To do:

-- fix scroll position after search or chosen category.
+-
 - add shopping cart , abillity to add , remove and update products , calculate price for individual product and total price .
 - update productCard and productModal to display add to cart icon.
 - finish Contact section , add layout , styles , contact form.
 - add abillity to swipe the slider images on mobile devices .

+# Fixed

+- fix scroll position after search or chosen category.

 # Features implemented :